Doraku/DefaultEcs/README.md

 // the value for entity will also be "world" entity.Get<string>();
 ```

 If the component is removed from the entity used as reference or the world, it will not remove the component from the other entities using the same component.

-Component on entities can also be disabled and reenabled.
-This is useful if you want to quickly make an entity act as if its component composition has changed so it is picked up by world queries without paying the price to actually remove a component.
+Components on entities can also be disabled and re-enabled.
+This is useful if you want to quickly make an entity act as if its component composition has changed so it is picked up by world queries without paying the price of actually removing the component:
 ```csharp
 entity.Disable<int>();